-Speech-language pathologists (SLPs) can play a number of important roles in using RTI to identify children with disabilities and provide needed instruction to struggling students in general and special education settings.
-Read about the challenges and opportunities of the RTI model.
+Speech-language pathologists (SLPs) can play a number of important roles [PDF] in using RTI to identify children with disabilities and provide needed instruction to struggling students in general and special education settings.
+These roles include:

 Barbara Ehren and Maureen Staskowski offer expert answers your questions about the role of SLPs in RTI [PDF] in this RTI Talk produced by the National Center for Learning Disabilities (NCLD).
 You will learn tips and effective ways to engage in assessment and intervention activities based on lessons learned working with SLPs in local schools.